Cqyiiii/cqyiiii.github.io/_pages/about.md

 ---

 Hi, I’m Qianyi (pronounced like “Channing”).
-I am a third-year PhD student in the Department of Management Science and Engineering at the School of Economics and Management, Tsinghua University.
+I am a fourth-year PhD student in the Department of Management Science and Engineering at the School of Economics and Management, Tsinghua University.
 I'm fortunate to be advised by Prof. [Bo Li](https://www.sem.tsinghua.edu.cn/en/info/1219/6985.htm).
 Prior to my doctoral studies, I earned a Bachelor of Engineering degree from Tsinghua University, majoring in Industrial Engineering with a minor in Data Science and Engineering.

 My research interests span causal inference and machine learning, with a particular focus on addressing practical challenges involving complex treatments.
 Specifically, I am interested in: